11 Quarto

 geom_smooth()

-When you click Render, Quarto runs a processing pipeline behind the scenes that converts your .qmd file into the final document.
-This happens in three steps:
+When you click Render, Quarto runs a processing pipeline that converts your .qmd file into the final output document.
+This process involves three main steps:

-1. knitr executes your code chunks and generates a Markdown (.md) file.
-This intermediate file combines your code, output, and written content into a single Markdown document.
+1. knitr (for R) or Jupyter (for Python) executes the code chunks and generates an intermediate Markdown (.md) file.
+This file combines your code, output, and narrative text.

-2. pandoc converts the Markdown into the final output format (HTML, PDF, Word, etc.).
+2. pandoc converts the Markdown file into the final output format—such as HTML, PDF, or Word—applying layout and styling.

-3. The finished output opens in the RStudio Viewer or browser.
+3. The rendered document opens in the RStudio Viewer or your default browser.

 .qmd --> knitr(r)/jupyter(py) (code runs) --> .md --> pandoc --> HTML | PDF | Word